BlinkTagInc/gtfs-to-html/www/docs/quick-start.md

 Access the development server at [localhost:3000](http://localhost:3000).

-__Note: The development server does not load or import any data, but requires a local SQLite database with loaded data.
-See [configuration](configuration.md) for how to set the SQLite path in order to generate a local SQLite database.
-Use the same `config-*.json` for the development server to load the generate SQLite database.__
+_Note: The development server does not load or import any data, but requires a local SQLite database with loaded data.
+See [Configuration Options](configuration.md) for how to set the SQLite path in order to generate a local SQLite database.
+Use the same `config-*.json` for the development server to load the generate SQLite database._

 ### Setup With Devcontainer In VSCode